 ✔ Discover Knossos Palace with a guided tour

 Located on the eastern side of Peloponnese, Ancient Epidaurus is mostly famous for its open theatre with the impressive acoustics.
-This theatre was constructed in the late 4th century AD by architect Polykleitos on the site of a former theatre.
+The ancient theatre of Epidaurus was constructed in the late 4th century AD by architect Polykleitos on the site of a former theatre.
 The Ancient Theatre of Epidaurus never hosted original dramas but repetitions of famous plays.
 It was constructed right next to the Sanctuary of Asklepius, the healing god.
-The Asklepeion (healing centre) of Epidaurus was very famous in the antiquity as it was constructed on the birthplace of the god.
+The Asklepeion (healing center) of Epidaurus was very famous in the antiquity as it was constructed on the birthplace of the god.

 Olympia is the place where the first ancient Olympic Games took place in 776 BC.
-These games were organized every four years to honor god Zeus and according to the myth it was the famous hero Hercules who started these games.
+These games were organized every four years to honor god Zeus and according to the myth, it was the famous hero Hercules who started these games.
 Gradually these sports competitions became very important for all the Greek cities and it was considered a great honor for a city-state if their athlete won in the Olympic Games.
-The temples of Zeus and Hera and the Ancient Stadium are today the most important sights in Ancient Olympia, while excavations are still continued.
+The temple of Zeus, the temple of Hera and the Ancient Stadium are today the most important sights in Ancient Olympia, while excavations are still continued.

-Located on the north eastern side of Peloponnese, the town of Mycenae gave its name to an entire civilization, the Mycenaean civilization.
-The giagantic city walls that are said to have been built by Cyclops, the Lion Gate and the Treasury of Atreus are the most important monuments and sights in Mycenae.
+Located on the northeastern side of Peloponnese, the ancient town of Mycenae gave its name to an entire civilization, the Mycenaean civilization.
+The gigantic city walls that are said to have been built by Cyclops, the Lion Gate and the Treasury of Atreus are the most important monuments and sights in Mycenae.
 Right next to the ancient site, there is an interesting Archaeological Museum.